Design Stability in Adaptive Experiments: Implications for Treatment Effect Estimation: Main Results

 \begin{theorem} Suppose Assumption~\ref{assn:AIPW} holds, and the sequential design with inclusion probabilities $\{p_i\}_{i \geq 1}$ is either strongly or weakly stable in the sense of Definition~\ref{def:design-stability} or Definition~\ref{def:weak-design-stability}, respectively.
 Then the AIPW estimator~\eqref{eqn:AIPW} satisfies

 with asymptotic variance

 \end{theorem}

 \begin{remark} The proof of Theorem~\ref{Thm:aipw} requires a different strategy from that of Theorem~\ref{Thm:ipw}, since the AIPW estimator is not directly amenable to martingale central limit theorem.
-To handle this, we introduce a proxy estimator that is analytically more tractable and can be expressed as sum of a martingale difference sequence, allowing the martingale central limit theorem to establish its asymptotic normality.
-The key step is then to show that the difference between the proxy and the actual AIPW estimator is asymptotically negligible, using variance bounds and H\'{a}jek's lemma (see Supplementary material~\ref{lemma:hajek_proof}).
+To handle this, we introduce a proxy estimator, which is interesting in its own right, that is analytically more tractable and can be expressed as sum of a martingale difference sequence, allowing the martingale central limit theorem to establish its asymptotic normality.
+The key step is then to show that the difference between the proxy and the actual AIPW estimator is asymptotically negligible, using variance bounds and H\'{a}jek's lemma (see Lemma~\ref{lemma:hajek_proof} of the Supplementary Material).
 This ensures that the asymptotic distribution of the AIPW estimator coincides with that of the proxy, yielding the stated central limit theorem with variance given in Theorem~\ref{Thm:aipw}.
-See Supplementary material~\ref{sec:Proof-of-Thm:aipw} for detailed proof of the above theorem. \end{remark}
+Refer to Section~\ref{sec:Proof-of-Thm:aipw} of the Supplementary Material for detailed proof of the above theorem. \end{remark}

 \begin{remark} Note that $\vaipw \leq \vipw$; that is, $\snaipw$ is more efficient than $\snipw$.
-This fact clearly establishes the superiority of the AIPW estimator over the IPW estimator in finite population design-based inference under the adaptive assignment mechanism defined in (\ref{eqn:sequential-assign}). \end{remark}
+This fact clearly establishes the superiority of the AIPW estimator over the IPW estimator in finite-population design-based inference under the adaptive assignment mechanism defined in (\ref{eqn:sequential-assign}).
+However, the corresponding variance estimators (defined later for AIPW estimators) may not inherit this ordering.
+See Section~\ref{sec:onthelack} of the Supplementary Material for a detailed discussion. \end{remark}

 We now turn to the problem of estimating the asymptotic variance $\vaipw$.
 Under strong design stability (Definition~\ref{def:design-stability}) with known $\pstar$, estimation of $\vaipwstrong$ in \eqref{eqn:vaipw_cases} requires estimation of $\Yvar_0$, $\Yvar_1$ and $\Ycov$.
 As earlier, the covariance term $\Ycov$ depends on both potential outcomes for the same unit and therefore cannot be estimated without additional restrictions.
 Analogous to the estimation of $\vipw$ in Section \ref{sec:ipw_results}, we invoke Cauchy-Schwarz inequality to get $|\Ycov| \le \sigma_{0}\sigma_{1}$, yielding the following conservative estimator of $\vaipwstrong$ as follows: